Looking for a dynamic keynote speaker or trainer for your conference or event that focuses on professional well-being and work-life balance?

 Vicarious trauma is a psychological response that is associated with the disturbing experiences and traumatic events of another person.
 The condition describes the indirect trauma or the result of identifying with a trauma survivor’s suffering.

-Being a keynote speaker on traumatic-bereavement-informed care, vicarious trauma, and mental well-being, means more than simply firing up a group of people about fostering resilience.
+Being a keynote speaker on traumatic-bereavement-informed care, vicarious trauma, compassion fatigue, and mental well-being, means more than simply firing up a group of people about fostering resilience.
 It is about recognizing how aversive details of a client’s traumatic experiences has a long-lasting impact on a professional’s personal beliefs and world view.

 Barbara’s Work Has Been Featured In